Equine Color Genetics Part 2

 Dominant White (W)

-- Dominant white are in certain bloodlines of certain breeds of horses.
+- Dominant white is in certain bloodlines of certain breeds of horses.
 They can cause the horse to be all white.
 Ther are several different dominant white patterns.
 A non-dominant white horse would be (n/n) for dominant white.

 Appaloosa (LP or PATN1)